lorbichara/AC215_FormulaOnePenaltyTool/src/rag/README.md

 The file names for the FIA decision documents are too basic (Example: "2024 Abu Dhabi Grand Prix - Infringement xxx.pdf" to provide useful categorical filtering.

-So, for now, we're skipping metadata creation in ChromaDB for this milestone.
-We'll revisit this later.
-If we find that contextual filtering could really improve our results, we'll certainly implement a way to enrich the embeddings with metadata in the next phase.
+So, we skipped metadata creation in ChromaDB because we did not any evidence that contextual filtering could improve the results.